Concrete workability, evaporation rate, and hot weather concreting

 - What are the connections between slump loss and temperature?

 - And how does the rate of evaporation affect workability?
-(And furthermore, what methods do we have available to test for otherwise relatively subjective qualities like finishability?
-We explore this final question in our next insight.)
+(And furthermore, what methods do we have available to test for otherwise relatively subjective qualities like finishability?)

 Slump Loss and Workability in Practice